 More and more people have pertinent questions to ask regarding debt consolidation programs, loans, and types.
 Is debt consolidation a good idea?
 Is debt consolidation bad for your credit?
 To properly get answers to the questions, have a look at its disadvantages as well.
 It can help you make your decision.

 1. It can be misleading

-The flaw of debt consolidation is that it can fool you and give rise to unhealthy financial habits.
+The flaw in debt consolidation is that it can fool you and give rise to unhealthy financial habits.
 When people think of consolidating debts, they often feel good about themselves and their finances.
-They think that their interest rates would reduce and that monthly payment would be very easy to manage.
+They think that their interest rates would reduce and that monthly payments would be very easy to manage.
 By thinking so, many people overspend and incur debt.